e-codersofficial/e-codersofficial.github.io/docs/CONTRIBUTING.md

 Open Source code.
-Read Code Of Conduct before contributing
+Read Code Of Conduct before contributing<br>
+After it, Simply Fork and then start editing files then on the main code tab of your fork, click on the Contribute then create pull request then send us with a message, then we merge if your looks good, we give you extra access to do more without our privelleges.